Irish Planning Institute: Membership

 The Irish Planning Institute has six categories of membership: Fellowship, Corporate, Graduate, Student, Affiliate and Honorary.

 Fellowship is generally awarded to professionally qualified planners who have considerable professional planning experience and who have made an important contribution to the development of the institute.

-Corporate Membership, which is the main class of membership, is open to professionally qualified planners those who have reached a standard of knowledge, skill and professional experience necessary to engage in planning in Ireland, in the public sector or in private practice.
+Corporate Membership, which is the main class of membership, is open to professionally qualified planners who have reached a standard of knowledge, skill and professional experience necessary to engage in planning in Ireland, in the public sector or in private practice.
 This class of membership is also open to qualified professional planners who are full members of the member Institutes of the European Council of Spatial Planners, and to recently qualified planners from other countries, subject to appropriate post-qualification experience, under the provisions of the European Directive on Mutual Recognition of Professional Qualifications.

 Graduate Membership is available to those who have acquired an IPI accredited planning qualification and, under certain circumstances, those who have been awarded planning qualifications which have not been accredited by the IPI.

 Persons engaged in a programme of formal study leading to an IPI accredited planning qualification from a planning school are eligible for Student Membership of the institute.

 Affiliate Membership can be awarded to persons who have a professional qualification that is related to planning, who have been engaged in approved research or practice related to planning and who have been engaged in approved research or practice relating to planning, and who have made a special contribution to planning in Ireland.

 Honorary Membership is generally awarded as an honour on an individual whose special interests have been deemed by the institute to have made an outstanding contribution to planning.